Cinnaminson Divorce Lawyers

 In most cases, if one spouse transfers or sells property shortly before filing for divorce, the other spouse will be entitled to a share of the value of that marital property in the eventual property settlement agreement.
 This is the case even if your spouse gave the property away, and received no payment in return.
 The courts will presume that the transfer was made in bad faith unless your spouse can provide evidence to the contrary, and will include your share of the value of that property in your settlement.
 For example, if your spouse gave away marital property worth $100,000, and the judge orders a 50-50 division of that asset, he or she will be required to pay you $50,000—even if that property can no longer be recovered to sell.

 Yes.
 New Jersey courts consider both economic and non-economic contributions to a marriage.
-If you stayed home as a homemaker, that contribution to the marriage counts—your spouse was able to focus on earning income while you took care of things at home, meaning that you are just as entitled to share in the marital assets.
+If you stayed home as a homemaker, that contribute to the marriage counts—your spouse was able to focus on earning an income while you took care of things at home, meaning that you are just as entitled to share in the marital assets.